About

 Hi and welcome!

 I am currently a postdoctoral fellow working with Dr. Yonatan Grad in the Department of Immunology and Infectious Diseases at the Harvard T. H. Chan School of Public Health.
-I study how bacterial pathogens evolve in response to pressures from the host immune system and how this affects pathogen transmission.
-I also assess the equitability of disease surveillance methods.
+I am also affiliated with the Center for Communicable Disease Dynamics.
+I study how Neisseria gonorrhoeae, the sexually-transmitted infection gonorrhea can cause reinfections in the same individuals, by varying its surface proteins to escape recognition by the host’s adaptive immune system.
+I also assessed equitability of wastewater sampling for surveillance of infectious diseases.
+My work combines whole genome sequencing, analysis of genomic data, and mathematical modeling of infectious diseases.

 I am always excited to talk about, learn about, and collaborate on any of these topics, so please don’t hesitate to reach out if you want to chat!